C-Saunders/google-analytics-v4-report-flattener-wasm/README.md

 const { toDelimited, parsedToDelimited } = require('google-analytics-v4-report-flattener-wasm')
 const data = require('./test.json')

-// if you did not parse the response from Google, use this
+// if you have a string
-// (you wouln't need to stringify first) toDelimited(JSON.stringify(data), ',')
+toDelimited(JSON.stringify(data), ',')

-// if you parsed the JSON response in JavaScript already
+// if you parsed the JSON in JavaScript already, for example,
-// for example, if the library does it or you need to inspect it parsedToDelimited(data, ',')
+// if your request library parses automatically parsedToDelimited(data, ',')

 // the result is an array in either case, starting with v0.2